-Hip-hop has come a long way since the DJ Kool Herc in the Bronx in the 1970s.
-From an underground movement combining music, culture and art, created by inner city African Americans and Latinos, has grown one of the most popular music genres in the world.
+It's now been 50 years since the birth of hip-hop, the genre has come a long way since the parties of DJ Kool Herc in the Bronx in the 1970s.
+From an underground movement combining music, culture, and art, created by inner-city African Americans and Latinos, has grown into one of the most popular music genres in the world.

 Built around MCs, DJs, scratching records and sampling beats, a foundation which remains key in hip-hop music to this day, the genre now encompass an increasingly broad range of styles and sounds, all influenced in some degree by the original pioneers.